About Capitol Journal

 Alex Angle

-Alex Angle is the Washington Correspondent for Alabama Alabama Public Television.
+Alex Angle is the Washington Correspondent for Alabama Public Television.
 Based on Capitol Hill in Washington, D.C., Alex covers the state’s congressional delegation and how their actions and votes impact Alabama.

-A Texas native and graduate of the University of Missouris School of Journalism, Alex has reporting experience in television and print media, most recently at Roll Call’s Fact Base where she reported on the 2024 presidential campaign.
+A Texas native and graduate of the University of Missouri School of Journalism, Alex has reporting experience in television and print media, most recently at Roll Call’s Fact Base where she reported on the 2024 presidential campaign.
 Her direct reporting from Capitol Hill is featured each week on APT’s Capitol Journal.

 Trisha Powell Crain, Senior Education Reporter